Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Generalized Blockage Adjustment

-To quantify the effectiveness of this forecasting method, the measured array performance at $\beta_1 = 30.0\% - 55.0\%$ (\cref{fig:arrayPerf}) is used to predict array performance at $\beta_2$, with the resulting $C_{T,2}$ and $C_{P,2}$ at each operating point compared to the experimentally measured performance (denoted as $C_{T,0}$ and $C_{P,0}$).
-The predicted thrust coefficients at $\beta_2 = 30.0\%$, $45.0\%$ and $55.0\%$ and the corresponding difference between the predicted and measured thrust coefficients are given in \cref{fig:forecastCT}.
+To quantify the effectiveness of this blockage adjustment method, the measured array performance at $\beta_1 = 30.0\% - 55.0\%$ (\cref{fig:arrayPerf}) is used to predict array performance at $\beta_2 = 30.0\%$, $45.0\%$, and $55.0\%$, with the resulting $C_{T,2}$ and $C_{P,2}$ at each operating point compared to the experimentally measured performance (denoted as $C_{T,0}$ and $C_{P,0}$).
+The predicted thrust coefficients at each $\beta_2$ and the corresponding error between the predicted and measured thrust coefficients are given in \cref{fig:forecastCT} as a function of the difference between $\beta_1$ and $\beta_2$.
 The predictions are within $\sim\!0.2$ of measurements at $\beta_2 = 30.0\%$ and $45.0\%$ (\cref{fig:forecastCT_30_error,fig:forecastCT_45_error}) and within $\sim\!0.3$ at $\beta_2 = 55.0\%$ (\cref{fig:forecastCT_55_error}).
 In general, the magnitude of the thrust prediction error increases with the difference between $\beta_1$ and $\beta_2$ (i.e., predictions further from the starting blockage are less accurate), and the absolute prediction error tends to grow as $\beta_2$ increases for the same difference between $\beta_1$ and $\beta_2$.
 In relative terms, these errors are appreciable at lower $\lambda_2$ where $C_T$ is relatively low, but decline for higher $\lambda_2$.
-Since the foundation of this forecasting method is Maskell-inspired bluff-body scaling (\cref{eq:cpPrime,eq:ctPrime,eq:TSRPrime}), the differences in the predicted $C_{T,2}$ across $\beta_1$ are driven by differences in ${C_{T}}^b$ across $\beta_1$.
+Since the foundation of this blockage adjustment method is a Maskell-inspired bluff-body blockage correction (\cref{eq:cpPrime,eq:ctPrime,eq:TSRPrime}), the differences in the predicted $C_{T,2}$ across $\beta_1$ are driven by differences in ${C_{T}}^b$ across $\beta_1$.
 Thus, the shapes and relative positions of the ${C_{T}}^b-\lambda^b$ curves across $\beta_1$ (\cref{fig:lmadScalings_bypass}) dictate the shapes and relative positions of the resulting $C_{T,2}-\lambda_2$ curves when scaled to $\beta_2$ (\cref{fig:forecastCT_30,fig:forecastCT_45,fig:forecastCT_55}).
-For the current data set, at low to moderate tip-speed ratios this corresponds to underpredicted $C_{T,2}$ if $\beta_1 > \beta_2$ and overpredicted $C_{P,2}$ if $\beta_1 < \beta_2$, except at relatively high $\lambda_2$ where this trend inverts.
+For the current data set, at low to moderate tip-speed ratios this corresponds to underpredicted $C_{T,2}$ if $\beta_1 > \beta_2$ and overpredicted $C_{T,2}$ if $\beta_1 < \beta_2$, except at relatively high $\lambda_2$ where this trend inverts.